blockwave-near/money-market-contract/contracts/oracle/README.md

 # send an example arbitrator request at the requester contract that you just deployed
 bash ./scripts/new_request.sh --accountId $REQUESTER --paymentToken v2.wnear.flux-dev  --senderId $ACCOUNT

-# retrieve the details of the request that you just created (request at index 0)
+# retrieve the details of the request that you just created (request at accountId)
-sh scripts/get_request.sh $REQUESTER 0
+sh scripts/get_request.sh $REQUESTER $ACCOUNT

-# once you've sent more requests, you can call the `get_request` script with the
-# exact index number you're interested in to view the details of the request at
-# that specific index
 ```

 ## Options